-Bounded model-checking considers all paths of bounded size on the automaton and represents them as a propositional formula.
+Bounded model-checking considers all paths of bounded (loop) size on the automaton and represents them as a propositional formula.
 Propositional formulas are then checked for satisfiability with SATsolvers (i.e., automatic provers for propositional satisfiability).

-- The bound k of the path size is an additional input to the modelchecking problem with respect to standard model-checking.
-However, if the bound is "large enough" the problem is equivalent to standard model-checking. - Even if the encoding as a propositional formula is quite large, SATsolvers can handle huge (e.g., > 105 propositions) formulas efficiently.
+- The bound k is an additional input to the model-checking problem with respect to standard model-checking.
+However, if the bound is "large enough" the problem is completely equivalent to standard model-checking (no loss of generality). - Even if the encoding as a propositional formula is quite large, SATsolvers can handle huge (e.g., > 105 propositions) formulas efficiently.

-verification tool NP-completeness should never scare the compiler writer. -- Andrew W. Appel
+verifier NP-completeness should never scare the compiler writer. -- Andrew W. Appel nuSMV and Zot are examples of bounded model checkers.